Moon-Huangyh/Everest-Snow-Cover-AI4EO-Final-Project/README.md

 ## Environmental Cost Assessment

-Although this project was completed online using existing satellite data, it still has an potential environmental cost.
+Although this project was completed online using existing satellite data, it still has a potential environmental cost.
 Energy is used when running code in Google Colab, downloading Sentinel-2 data, storing files in Google Drive, and transferring outputs through the internet.
 This section provides an approximate estimate of the computational carbon footprint for one clean run of the complete workflow.

 The calculation follows the same general logic as carbon-tracking tools such as CodeCarbon (https://github.com/mlco2/codecarbon), which estimate hardware electricity consumption from CPU, GPU and RAM use, and multiply it by the carbon intensity of the electricity supply.
 In this project, the estimate focuses on Colab computation because the exact carbon cost of network transfer and Google Drive storage is not directly available.

 ### Data Used for Environmental Cost Estimation

 The estimate is based on one clean CPU-only run of the three notebooks.
-Therefore, it does not include the time and energy caused for repeated debugging runs, long-term cloud storage, Google Drive replication, network routing, or the construction and launch of the Sentinel-2 satellites.
+Therefore, it does not include the time and energy used by repeated debugging runs, long-term cloud storage, Google Drive replication, network routing, or the construction and launch of the Sentinel-2 satellites.

 | Assumption | Value used | Reason |
 |---|---:|---|